AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ### 2.4.
 Shadow Team

 The shadow team is another stakeholder in the project, who is enroled in the same tutorial slot as our project team.
 The shadow team has access to review all project information and will regularly provide feedback on each stages of project.
-Our project progress may inspired them and their recommendations may also be useful on the improvments of the project.
+Our project progress may inspire them and their recommendations may also be useful on the improvments of the project.

 - Responsibilities of the project team to the shadow team
-  * Provide shadow team the required access to our team project respoitories.
+  * Provide shadow team the required access to our team project respositories.
   * Communicate appropriately with shadow team.

 - Responsibilities of the shadow team to the project